 Cautionary Areas / Extended Safety Zone

-Cautionary Areas / Extended Safety Zones designated by national authorities can be an integral part of the developments safety management systems.
+Cautionary Areas / Extended Safety Zones designated by relevant maritime authorities can be an integral part of the developments safety management systems.

 An example of these areas extending around a windfarm and the associated cable corridor in Portugal is shown below.